Xray-App/xray-code-snippets/IMPORTING_AUTOMATION_RESULTS.md

 The information that can be processed from these report formats differs a bit due to their nature.

 For all these formats, there are specific endpoints that can be used to submit the test automation results.
-There are in fact two endpoints per format:
+There are in fact two endpoints per each format:
-- a "standard" one, that is
+- a "standard" one, that is simpler to use and provides the ability to specify common parameters to better identify what we aim to report against (e.g. project, version, Test Plan, Test Environment).
+Usually, these endpoint URLs end with ".../import/execution/<format>", with the exception of Xray JSON format that ends up with ".../import/execution";
+- a "multipart" one, which is a bit more low-level; its purpose is to allow full customization of the fields of the Test Execution that will be created (and eventually also on the Test issues).
+Usually, these endpoint URLs end with ".../import/execution/<format>/multipart", with the exception of Xray JSON format that ends up with ".../import/execution/multipart";

+To keep it simple, you can use the so called "standard" endpoints, as their syntax is simpler and it fits most scenarios.

 ## Code snippets